Where Forever Begins (Ken Mellons album)

 Where Forever Begins is the second studio album by American country music artist Ken Mellons.
 Released in 1995 on Epic Records, it contains the singles "Rub-a-Dubbin'" and "Stranger in Your Eyes".
-The first two singles were both #39 hits on the Billboard country charts in 1995.
-"Stranger in Your Eyes" was originally recorded by Joe Diffie on his 1990 album, A Thousand Winding Roads.
+“Rub-a-Dubbin” peaked at #39 on the Billboard country charts in 1995.
+"Stranger in Your Eyes" peaked at #55 and was originally recorded by Joe Diffie on his 1990 album, A Thousand Winding Roads.
 "He Ain't Even Cold Yet" was later recorded by Gretchen Wilson on her 2005 album All Jacked Up.